mwrowan89/Trailer-Loading-Coding/README.md

 # Constraints:
- x-axis is a 1-character string corresponding to an integer >= 0 and <= 9.
-The x-axis is the leŌmost part of the piece.
+* x-axis is a 1-character string corresponding to an integer >= 0 and <= 9.
+The x-axis is the leftmost part of the piece
- shape is one upper case character in the set below
+* shape is one upper case character in the set below
- entries are two characters delimited by a comma
+* entries are two characters delimited by a comma
- input length is 1 to 500 entries long
+* input length is 1 to 500 entries long
- the cargo will not overfill the trailer
+* the cargo will not overfill the trailer
- the input is always well formaƩed
+* the input is always well formated
- the x-axis porƟon of the pieces always fit into the width of the trailer
+* the x-axis porƟon of the pieces always fit into the width of the trailer